LeafYeeXYZ/PsychSheet/README.md

 # Development

+- `parquet` file format is supported by <https://github.com/hyparam/hyparquet>.
 - `sav` file format is supported by <https://github.com/mhermher/savvy>.
-- `parquet` file format is supported by <https://github.com/hyparam/hyparquet>.
+But it doesn't run in the Browser originally `can not found 'global' error`, so I have to modify the source code to make it work.
+You can find the source code in the `/lib/sav` folder.
 - `dta`、`xlsx`、`numbers` file formats are supported by <https://sheetjs.com/>.
 But `JSR` doesn't support importing modules from third-party URLs, so I have to download the source code and import them locally.
 You can find the source code in the `/lib/xlsx` folder.

 If you haven't installed `deno` yet, please install it referring to the <https://deno.com>.
 Then, clone this repository.